MUNEEB630/HashTable-Own-Implementation-/README.md

   - Hash function has many methods, such as the division method,  multiplication method, universal hashing, and perfect hashing.
   - But, it is quite rare that many elements will be hashed to the same key.
 If it is a better hash function.

-# Functions Used in HashTabl:
+# Functions Used in HashTable:

   - Get_Hash().
   - ReHash() or Resize().